fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 ```
 Make Sure Tasks Is Installed
 We’re still writing tests to be run against the Tasks project in this
-chapter, which was first installed in Chapter 2.
+lab, which was first installed in Lab 2.
 If you skipped that
-chapter, be sure to install tasks with cd code; pip install ./tasks_proj/.
+lab, be sure to install tasks with cd code; pip install ./tasks_proj/.
 ```
 ### Tracing Fixture Execution with –setup-show